Some links in this post may be affiliate links

 Check out these 12 Reasons Why Calathea is Dying and How to Save It.

-Calathea vittata washed out leaves are due to exposure of the plant to hot direct sunlight as it grows best in bright indirect light away from direct sunshine.
+Calathea vittata washed out leaves are due to exposure of the plant to hot direct sunlight.
 Position the plant in a more shaded spot or instal a light curtain to protect it from direct sunlight to prevent its eventual death.

 Homeplantsguide.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.